 Geology and Soils: No new structures are proposed that would expose people to risk of life from earthquakes.
-The project parcel is mapped in the County GIS as "high instability" (3).
+The project parcel is mapped in the County GIS as "moderate" (2) and "high instability" (3).
 Cultivation areas are located on existing flats.
-However, natural slopes within the vicinity of where cultivation occurs is mapped between 15% to 30%, as per the County GIS.
+The applicant has submitted an Environmental Justification of Onsite Relocation of Cannabis Cultivation to relocate current cultivation areas to environmentally superior areas.
 The applicant will be required to secure permits for all structures and grading related to the cannabis cultivation and other commercial cannabis activity, including but not limited to, existing greenhouses, water tanks over 5,000 gallons, existing structures associated with drying, processing, and storage, or any activity with a nexus to cannabis, and any noise containment structures as necessary.
 Additionally, cultivation activities are limited to the immediate area surrounding the cultivation areas, and irrigation runoff and erosion control measures are implemented.
 Less than significant impact.